 My newborn loves to cry.
 Not because he enjoys screaming to the point of silence, but because crying is the only form of communication he knows.
 What about nonverbal communication?
 Apart from burping and tooting, his nonverbal cues are harder to translate than the Mayan prophecies.
 So what have you tried?
 Well, Señor Know-it-all, my wife and I have tried just about everything.
 From feeding, to burping, to shh shhing to bouncing and pacing.
 In fact, there’s little we haven’t tried.
 Have a listen and a look…

 OK, I’m a little late with this post.
-But hey, Jose was late too so it’s sort of apropos.
+But hey, my son was late too so it’s sort of apropos.
 Where did I leave off?
 Oh yes, the morning after.
 It’s 5AM and my wife and child finally join me in the room.
 It’s evident that none of us have an ounce of energy.
-My wife is tired exhausted from nearly 20 hours of labor and a c-section chaser, Jose is fatigued from being pulled from his mom’s belly, and I’m worn-out from everything.
+My wife is tired exhausted from nearly 20 hours of labor and a c-section chaser, my son is fatigued from being pulled from his mom’s belly, and I’m worn-out from everything.
 The good news?
 For the first time we’re alone, and being able to savor the moment is not only wonderful, it’s necessary.
 Sadly, alone time doesn’t last long.

 Having a baby is the zenith of adulthood.
 First you do the deed.
 Then after 9 months of hard work you get a baby.
 OK, so my wife gets the majority of the credit, but I did (voluntarily) attend baby classes: Birth and Baby, Breastfeeding, and Infant CPR.
 You see, yeah, I was crazy involved.